ciforios/ciforios.github.io/_posts/2015-05-08-Code-Signing.markdown

 3) Create App IDs

+An App ID is a unique identifier whose primary use is to specify which apps are authorized to be signed and launched.
+App IDs are usually created in reverse-domain-name notation.
+Enter something like this when creating an App ID:

+com.*domainname*.*applicationname*

 > Note: Developing for the Apple Watch forces you to create 2 supplementary App IDs for the WatchKit App and the WatchKit Extension in addition to your "normal" iOS App ID

 ![image](/img/app-ids.png)